ivanfba/scrum/README.md

 Things to improve:
 * Translate commented code and variables into english for better understanding.
-* Improve the sincronization to read the last date modification from the users.json file by calling a PHP reader, instead loading the PHP file to load the users.json every time.
+* Improve the sincronization to read the last date modification from the users.json file by calling a PHP file reader, instead calling PHP to load the users.json every time.
 * Display the average once is revealed.
 * Select the consensus and save the history score for best estimators.
 * Let the user the change to vote as "?" or "Coffee".